fbpx

 Before we delve into the cure for baldness, let’s first look at what baldness means.

 Baldness is the result of a loss of hair follicles on the scalp.
-There are many causes of baldness, including genetics, hormones, infections, and certain medications.
+Baldness has many causes, including genetics, hormones, infections, and certain medications.

-There are different types of male pattern baldness such as diffuse pattern alopecia, hereditary pattern, and senile pattern.
-The most common symptoms of male baldness include thinning hair on top of the head, a receding top line, and hair loss around the temples and the sides of the head.
+There are different types of male pattern baldness, such as diffuse pattern alopecia, hereditary pattern, and senile pattern.
+The most common symptoms of male baldness include thinning hair on top of the head, a receding top line, and hair loss around the head’s temples and sides.

 What Causes Baldness?